stereolabs/zed-unity/ZEDCamera/Assets/ZED/Examples/SkeletonTracking/Readme.md

 - 3D Velocity - Direction and speed that the object is moving.
 - 3D Bounding Box - 3D coordinates of the eight corners that make up a box that encapsulates the object.
 - 3D Skeleton joints - 3D coordinates of the joints.
+- A structure (SkeletonFormatData) containing all the skeleton data already converted in the Unity coordinate frame.

+This sample is using the joints orientation sent by the ZED SDK and apply them to the corresponding bones of a 3D Model.
+This way, it can be animated in real-time.

 ## Setting Up Body tracking: